ababo/blobfish/README.md

 # Blobfish

-Blobfish is an AI-powered personal assistant.
+Blobfish is a streaming Speech-To-Text server.

 ## The Project Structure